White-Sutton syndrome

 Treatment

-There is no curative treatment for White-Sutton syndrome, but there are strategies to manage the symptoms, which usually involves a multidisciplinary medical team.
-Management strategies may involve speech and language therapy, physiotherapy, occupational therapy, behavioural and psychiatric treatment, early intervention and individualised education plans.1,5
+There is currently no curative treatment for White-Sutton syndrome, but there are strategies to manage the symptoms, which usually involves a multidisciplinary medical team.
+Management strategies may involve speech and language therapy, physiotherapy, occupational therapy, behavioural intervention, early intervention and individualised education plans.1,5

 Individuals with White-Sutton syndrome may be monitored and evaluated for visual impairment, hearing loss, sleep disorders, gastrointestinal and feeding problems, seizures, genital and urinary tract complications, cardiovascular (heart) health, and treated accordingly.1